therdas/proto/README.md

 Proto supports common register, stack based and accumulator based organizations, as well as allows registering and referencing variables (but only zero, one and two addressing modes).
 It is still a work-in-progress.
 Use at your own discretion.

 ## Syntax
-Proto supports one, two and zero addressing modes, and supports only one operation per line (with the exceptions of some functions such as `rani` or `inp`.
+Proto supports one, two and zero addressing modes, and supports only one operation per line (with the exceptions of some functions such as `rani` or `inp`)

 ### Input
 To take input from the user, just put the keyword `inp` in place of any operand.
 For example: